shaoshuo-ss/LeaFBench/README.md

 # LeaFBench

+This is the official code for our paper entitled "SoK: Large Language Model Copyright Auditing via Fingerprinting".
 LeaFBench is a comprehensive benchmark designed to evaluate and compare various fingerprinting methods for large language models (LLMs).
 The project provides a unified interface for running, testing, and analyzing different models and algorithms, facilitating reproducible research and fair comparison.

 ## Project Structure